MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 The following figure illustrates the binding between Java methods and C functions through a first code example.

 Basically, a Java static method declared as ``native`` and annotated with ``WasmFunction`` is bound to a Managed C function with the same name.
-Conversely, a Managed C function declared ``extern`` is bound to a Java static method with the same name.
+Conversely, a Managed C function declared as ``extern`` is bound to a Java static method with the same name.

 Here is a first example: